tdalsing-pivotal/scst-tracing/README.md

 Zipkin is deployed as a bootable JAR.
 Either run it directly or use Docker.
 Follow the instructions [here](https://zipkin.io/pages/quickstart).
 By default no database or other external dependencies are required (in production a database would be used to store the traces).

-### Elasticsearch, Logstash, and Kibana

-Elasticsearch can be installed via Brew: `brew install elasticsearch`, then follow the instructions shown in `brew info elasticsearch`.

-Logstash can be installed via Brew: `brew install logstash`, the follow the instructions in `brew info logstash`.
-Logstash tails the log files and writes the log entries to Elasticsearch.

-Kibana is used to query Elasticsearch, among other things.
-It can be installed via Brew: `brew install kibana`, then follow the instructions in
-`brew info kibana`.

 ## Running Demo

 The apps can be started in an IDE or via Gradle: